-Nechako Gold JV Property, British Columbia, Canada (76% JV interest)
+Nechako Gold Property, British Columbia, Canada (76% JV interest)

-The Nechako Gold JV Property, British Columbia is owned 76% by Endurance and 24% by Amarc Resources Ltd. No further exploration is recommended on the Nechako Gold Project.
+The Nechako Gold Property, British Columbia is owned 76% by Endurance and 24% by Amarc Resources Ltd. No further exploration is recommended on the Nechako Gold Project.
+Subsequent to year end, the JV partners met to determine next steps for the JV.